MCC-MATLAB/ENR261_Lectures/homeworks/Week_04/Week04-Assignments.md

 * There are tests for each assignment.
 If they are all functions, you may run them to confirm your functions perform as expected.
   * Ensure the test files are in the same folder as your functions.
 * Outputs should resemble the examples shown; they do not need to be exact as long as sufficient information is presented.
+* Any script or function that accepts a filename input/parameter must verify that the file exists before attempting to read or write.
+Functions should return a status of `-1` when the file is missing.
+Scripts are responsible for informing the user.

 ---